oanaOM/auction-house/README.md

 2. Run
    `go run main.go`
 3. An output.txt file should be created under the root directory.
-4. Open the created file and check if the values are correct.
+4. The values in output.txt file are the result of the auctions read from input.txt file.

 ### Example: